This post was updated on June 10th, for a brand new PR measurement methodology.

 What actions did your audience take after your campaign?
 Did they attend an event?
 Started a new diet?
 Register for a trial account after reading your article?

-Why should you measure the results of your PR campaign?
+Why measure the results of your PR campaign?

 Before we delve into the nitty gritty of PR campaign measurement, we have to answer one fundamental question – why should we keep a close track of the outcomes of your PR campaign?